timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 <highlight type="note">
-The backup to S3 is disabled by default, look at the [Administrator Guide](admin-guide.md#backups) on how to configure backup location, credentials, schedules, and others.
+The backup to S3 is disabled by default, look at the [Administrator Guide](admin-guide.md#backups) on how to configure backup location, credentials, schedules, and more.
 </highlight>

 When configured for backups to S3: